 When we tell stories, we create a shared experience.
 Sharing our memories, feelings, and knowledge connects the storyteller with the audience.

-Stories don’t necessarily need to be profound to achieve this.
 Evolutionary psychologist Robin Dunbar found that 65% of all public conversations revolve around social topics, mostly gossip.
-Dunbar believes this gossip helps us form relationships and share information, even in large social networks.
+He believes this gossip helps us form relationships and share information, even in large social networks.

 3. Stories Motivate, Persuade and Inspire Action

-When we hear a story, we become emotionally invested in the journey and challenges faced by its characters.
-Stories thus enable us to see the world from different perspectives, foster empathy and motivate us to overcome our own challenges or take action.
+Stories enable us to see the world from different perspectives, fostering empathy and motivating us to overcome our own challenges or take action.

 3. Stories Give Us Meaning

-For example, in his book “Man’s Search for Meaning,” Victor Frankl talks about his experiences as a prisoner in the Nazi concentration camps during the Second World War.
 He observed that people’s stories helped them cope with hardship and trauma.
-Frankl believed their stories gave them a sense of purpose even in the darkest of circumstances.
+Frankl believed that stories gave people a sense of purpose even in the darkest of circumstances.

 5. Stories Help Us Survive as a Species

-Throughout history, people have used stories to warn each other of potential dangers.
-Whether in the form of cave paintings, myths or personal experiences, storytelling allows us to learn from the experiences of others in dealing with difficult situations.
+Whether in the form of cave paintings, myths, or personal experiences, storytelling allows us to learn from the experiences of others in dealing with difficult situations.

 6. Stories Improve Our Memory

-As stated by Jennifer Aaker, a behavioural scientist and professor of marketing at the Stanford Graduate School of Business, stories are up to 22% more memorable than facts alone.
+According to Jennifer Aaker, a behavioural scientist and professor of marketing at the Stanford Graduate School of Business, stories are up to 22% more memorable than facts alone.

 Stories are up to 22% more memorable than facts alone.

-7. Stories Pass On Knowledge and Culture
+7. Stories Pass Knowledge and Culture On

 Stories are also a means of passing on knowledge, values, traditions and beliefs from one generation to the next.
-They, therefore, help to preserve the identity of communities like the Māori.

 8. Stories Entertain Us

-Many stories simply exist to give us joy and a break from our normal lives.
-Did you know that stories can even make us feel better?
+Did you know that stories can even make us feel good?
 They can trigger the release of dopamine, the happy chemical in our brains.

 What is Brand Storytelling?